City of London Freemen's School: Boarding house

-The boarding house is next to Main House and the junior school and welcomes international students as well as domestic students.
+The boarding house, known as Walbrook, is located next to Main House and the junior school and welcomes international students as well as domestic students.

 Old Freemen's

 Once pupils leave school they become part of Old Freemen’s Association, which includes the Old Freemen's Rugby Football Club, Cricket Club and Hockey Club.
 There is also a Guild of Scholars of the City of London, which was formed to encourage former pupils from the three ‘City schools’ to develop links with the City of London.
 Membership is open to all former pupils, staff, and retired staff, who must have obtained their ‘Freedom of the City of London’ but there is no subscription.

 In addition any pupil aged 14–17 who is still at school may apply to become an apprentice to a Freeman of the City.
 They will then be entitled, at the age of 21, to apply for the Freedom of the City and membership of the Guild of Scholars.